How Can I Make My Old Surround Speakers Wireless?

 Wired speakers on the other hand don’t have a built in amplifier or battery, use a copper wire or cable for the audio signal, and get their power from an external receiver.

 However there are kits to make them somewhat wireless which actually makes a great segue for why you may want to do so.

 Why You’d Want To Make Your Speakers Wireless

-There’s actually a few reasons why you might want to make your speakers wireless, so here’s a few.
+There’s actually a few reasons why someone would want to make their speakers wireless, so I’ll detail a few possible reasons why.

 Reason #1 Physical Limitations

 Perhaps running wires from the back of the room is impossible without them crossing in front of a doorway/ living space and even placing a rug on top doesn’t help.

 Or perhaps you feel there’s just not enough physical space in general without the wires posing a tripping hazard so you make the decision to go wireless.